Struggling to make a board game? We’ve got your back!

 Define the Objective of Your Board Game

-Before diving into the technicalities of creating a board game, define the objective of your board game.
-This means determining what the ultimate goal is for players in the game.
-Whether it’s winning points, surviving challenges, or completing missions, the objectives should be clear and align with the game’s theme.
-A well-defined goal will guide players and create a sense of purpose throughout the game.
+Whether its winning points, surviving challenges, or completing missions, the objectives should be clear and straightforward.
+Moreover, it should align and complement the game’s theme.
+A well-defined goal will be easier to follow and also create a sense of purpose throughout the game.

 Designing Core Game Mechanics